fibo/fibo.github.io/_posts/2022-05-14-type-guard.md

 ```

 <div class="paper info">
-You can also use a more accurate alternative to built-in `Partial`.
-The cons is that you need to define a generic `isMaybeObject` type guard as well as a `objectTypeGuard` helper and import it in `MyType` implementation.
-The pros is that it correctly type our type attributes as `unknown` and it reduces boilerplate.
+You can also use a more accurate alternative to built-in <code>Partial</code>.
+The cons is that you need to define a generic <code>isMaybeObject</code> type guard as well as a <code>objectTypeGuard</code> helper and import it in <code>MyType</code> implementation.
+The pros is that it correctly type our type attributes as <code>unknown</code> and it reduces boilerplate.
 </div>

 This is the implementation.